dhirajpatra/mailboxapi/README.md

 ==================================================================================================

-## This is prototype only need many improvements into production version ##
+## This is a prototype.
+We can make many improvements for production version ##
 I have created within a night :).
 So definitely have room for lot of improvements in production version.
 Few are below:

 * Passport / Oauth2 based API token authentication method for calling REST APIs [https://laravel.com/docs/5.3/passport]